 Triazolam has not been well studied for use while breastfeeding.
 There is 1 case of an infant who was exposed to triazolam through breastmilk without reported side effects.
-Children exposed to benzodiazepines through breastfeeding should be watched for excessive drowsiness (being very sleepy and hard to wake).
-If you suspect the baby has any symptoms such as not being able to wake them, poor weight gain, low muscle tone (floppiness), or slowed breathing, contact the child's healthcare provider Be sure to talk to your healthcare provider about all your breastfeeding questions.
+Children exposed to this medication through breastfeeding should be watched for excessive drowsiness (being too sleepy).
+If you suspect the baby has any symptoms (such as being too sleepy), contact the child's healthcare provider.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a man takes triazolam, could it affect fertility or increase the chance of birth defects?
+If a male takes triazolam, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?